🔥 Pragmatic .NET Code Rules Course is on Presale - 40% off!BUY NOW

 They give you:

 If you're serious about building production-grade .NET systems, architecture rules must be executable - not optional.
+In short

 Architecture tests in .NET allow teams to automatically enforce Clean Architecture rules, prevent dependency violations, and integrate architectural validation into CI pipelines.